-Your college major search isnt as hard as most premeds believe and when calculating grades your major can influence your overall grade point average.
+Your college major search does not have to be as hard as most premeds would have you believe.
+Just remember when calculating grades your major can influence your overall grade point average.

 You are going to put a lot of thought into choosing a major, but dont let it overwhelm you.
 Some of you may arrive at school never having to decide on a major because you already know what academic area you want to pursue.

 While others will be clueless about their choice of a major, but as a pre-med I have advice:

 Choose a course of study you enjoy and will be motivated to excel in!